Hrushikeshj26/Hrushikeshj26/README.md

 ---

 ### ✨ About Me
-I'm a passionate **Frontend Developer** with a love for clean, responsive, and interactive web experiences.
-Skilled in **HTML, CSS, JavaScript, React, and Tailwind CSS**, and currently diving into **Node.js and MongoDB** to build full-stack applications.
-I enjoy solving real-world problems with code and constantly learning new technologies.
+Hi!
+I'm a passionate **Frontend Developer** skilled in **HTML, CSS, JavaScript, React, and Tailwind CSS.** I love building clean, responsive, and user-friendly websites.
+I'm a quick learner and enjoy solving problems through code.
+Currently focused on improving my skills in backend development with **Node.js and MongoDB** to become a **full-stack developer**.

 ---